-- (1) International Financial Reporting Standards (hereinafter IFRS) Standards and interpretations that were adopted by the International Accounting Standards Board (IASB) and which include international financial reporting standards and international accounting standards (IAS) along with the interpretations to these standards of the International Financial Reporting Interpretations Committee (IFRIC) or interpretations of the Standing Interpretations Committee (SIC), respectively. - (2) The Company Mazor Robotics Ltd. - (3) The Group Mazor Robotics Ltd. and its subsidiary. - (4) Subsidiary A company, the financial statements of which are fully consolidated, directly or indirectly, with the financial statements of the Company. - (5) Related party Within its meaning in IAS 24, "Related Party Disclosures". - (6) Interested parties Within their meaning in Paragraph (1) of the definition of an "interested party" in Section 1 of the Securities Law 1968. - (7) CPI The Consumer Price Index as published by the Central Bureau of Statistics.
+- (1) International Financial Reporting Standards (hereinafter IFRS) Standards and interpretations that were adopted by the International Accounting Standards Board (IASB) and which include international financial reporting standards and international accounting standards (IAS) along with the interpretations to these standards of the International Financial Reporting Interpretations Committee (IFRIC) or interpretations of the Standing Interpretations Committee (SIC), respectively. - (2) The Company Mazor Robotics Ltd. - (3) The Group Mazor Robotics Ltd. and its subsidiary. - (4) Subsidiary A company, the financial statements of which are fully consolidated, directly or indirectly, with the financial statements of the Company. - (5) Related party Within its meaning in IAS 24 (2009), "Related Party Disclosures". - (6) Interested parties Within their meaning in Paragraph (1) of the definition of an "interested party" in Section 1 of the Securities Law 1968. - (7) CPI The Consumer Price Index as published by the Central Bureau of Statistics. - C. The Company has a continuing negative cash flow from operating activities.
+In the opinion of management of the Company, which is based on a cash flow forecast, the Company has the ability to continue operating in the existing format and to meet its liabilities in the foreseeable future, but it will require additional financing in order to realize its business plans in the forthcoming years including in order to finance the plans for marketing and promoting the Company's products.
+If additional financing for marketing the Company's products is not obtained by the end of 2012, the Company will take various actions to reduce expenses, including suspending projects under development and cutting back on marketing activity.
+The Company will continue to focus on the primary target market, the USA.